gagle/node-binary-reader/README.md

 - [Reader#size() : Number](#reader_size)
 - [Reader#tell() : Number](#reader_tell)

+---

+<a name="event_close"></a>
+__close__

+Arguments: none.

+Emitted when the reader is closed or cancelled.

+<a name="event_error"></a>
+__error__

+Arguments: `error`.

+Emitted when an error occurs.

+---

 <a name="reader_cancel"></a>
 __Reader#cancel([error]) : undefined__

 Stops the reader immediately, that is, this operation is not deferred, it cancels all the pending tasks and the file is automatically closed.
-If you pass an error, it will be emitted back again through the `error` event.
+If you pass an error, it will be forwarded to the `error` event instead of the emitting a `close` event.

+This function is mostly used when you need to execute some arbitrary code, you get an error and therefore you need to close the reader.

 ```javascript
 br.open (file)